Wargroove 2

 - 21 % negative mentions

-The graphics of the game are characterized by a charming 2D art style and custom pixel graphics that appeal to many players, though some find the visuals to be blocky and not to their taste.
-While the overall aesthetic is praised, there are reports of bugs and graphical errors that detract from the experience.
-Overall, the graphics are considered good, but opinions vary on their appeal.
+The graphics of the game feature charming pixel art and custom tilesets that enhance the overall aesthetic, though some users find the visuals to be blocky and not to their taste.
+While the art style is generally praised, there are reports of bugs and graphical errors that detract from the experience.
+Overall, the graphics are considered good, with a nostalgic 2D charm reminiscent of the first game.

 “A good Advance Wars-like game with a charming art style.”